stfc/PSyclone/doc/user_guide/introduction_to_psykal.rst

 ---------

-In the PSyKAl model, the PSy layer is the bridge between the Algorithm full-fields operations and the Kernel/Built-Ins individual element operations.
+In the PSyKAl model, the PSy layer is the bridge between the Algorithm full-field operations and the Kernel/Built-Ins individual element operations.
 As such, it is responsible for:

 1. calling any Kernel and expanding any Buit-In so that they iterate over